hilary/lucas-meta/scratch/challenge.md

 per particle.
 Showing the particle media on the page is not required.
 You can limit the particle list to the first 100 particles (more is okay).

 How to setup the app and which gems to use are up to you, but we ask that the OpenAura API requests are done on the Ruby server side, not on the client side.

 Build your project in source control, Github or something similar.
-When you have finished this step, tag the commit as step1, push, then continue.
+When you have finished this step, tag the commit as step1 and push.

-## This stuff should come in additional steps...

-The app must allow a user to choose between multiple artists and to choose the size of the round robin slice.
-Artist choice can simply be a preset list of artists (2+) or an interface to a search, but search is not required; if using preset list, please ensure the artist is relatively popular with sufficient content ( openaura.com a good place to check).
+## Step 2

+Instead of a preset list, let the user search for an artist.

+When you finish the step, tag the commit as step 2 and push.

+## Step 3

+Allow the user to choose the size of the round robin slice.
 The slice determines how many particles per provider should appear in a row.
 In the three provider example above, slice = 1.
-With slice = 2, it would look like: A1, A2, B1, B2, C1, C2, A3, A4, B3, B4, C3, C4 … etc.  You can bound the slice value from 1 to 5.
+With slice = 2, it would look like: A1, A2, B1, B2, C1, C2, A3, A4, B3, B4, C3, C4 … etc. Bound the slice value from 1 to 5.

+When you finish the step, tag the commit as step 3 and push.